chapel-lang/chapel/doc/release/multilocale.rst

 +++++++++++++++++++++++++++

 Advanced users can set ``CHPL_COMM_SUBSTRATE`` to indicate the GASNet conduit that they wish to use.
-Novice users can leave this unset and Chapel will make a choice for them.
+Conduits are optional components in the GASNet library.
+GASNet uses different conduits to support different networks. is a Novice users can leave this unset and Chapel will make a choice for them.

 Most settings for ``CHPL_COMM_SUBSTRATE`` rely on the particular network hardware.
 The options include: